Irrigation in Australia: History

 Irrigation in the Murrumbidgee valley began with the irrigation experiments of agricultural pioneer, Samuel McCaughey at North Yanco station in 1900.
 This private scheme involved the construction of around 320 kilometres of channels in irrigating about 162 km2 of land.
 McCaughey's success appeared to have encouraged the New South Wales government to commence large-scale irrigation.
-This process began in 1906 with the Barren Jack and Murrumbidgee Canals Construction Act 1906 (Cth) proclamation.
+This process began with the Barren Jack and Murrumbidgee Canals Construction Act 1906 (Cth).
 Burrinjuck Dam on the Murrumbidgee River near Tumut was commenced in 1907, work commenced on the channels and the first farms were established soon after.

 In 1907, the Victorian government invited American Elwood Mead to become chairman of the newly formed State Rivers and Water Supply Commission of Victoria.
 The high hopes for government-controlled irrigation in Victoria owed much to Deakin's earlier efforts, who now as Prime Minister, expected Mead to advise at both national and state levels.
 Mead was not content with proposing only higher water rates in attempting to recover maintenance, management, and construction costs.
 He also insisted on the logical extension, which demanded higher-yielding uses of water and land.
-The Water Act of 1909 was passed despite the fierce opposition of large landowners, and Mead's influence on rural development was greatly increased by his assumption of overriding control in the planning of closer settlement in Victoria's irrigation districts.
+The Water Act 1909 was passed despite the fierce opposition of large landowners, and Mead's influence on rural development was greatly increased by his assumption of overriding control in the planning of closer settlement in Victoria's irrigation districts.
 Mead claimed much credit for the hierarchical arrangement of allotment sizes which characterized these designs, but his impact was rather in the very scale and complexity of the commission's operations, in Mead's salesmanship, and in the bureaucratic web in which the new settlers became enmeshed.
 Mead worked in Australia full-time for four years, but his involvement would continue until his resignation became effective in May 1915; this professional experience consolidated Mead's international reputation.
 In 1923, Mead's four-month Australia advisory tour was punctuated by disputes with Joseph Carruthers and leading irrigation authorities in New South Wales over the selection and use of land in the Murrumbidgee Irrigation Area.
 Mead rejected plans for further fruit planting, advocating larger dairy farms and improved co-ordination of grazing and irrigation enterprises, which would favour stock fattening and the intensive production of lucerne.

 In Western Australia, the state's first controlled irrigation scheme, the Harvey Irrigation Scheme, was officially started in 1916.
 It was further developed during the latter part of the 1930s depression to take unemployed workers to dig and build the extensive irrigation channels in the district.